junxit/us-congress-bills-112/metadata.md

 - 2011-12-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8236)
 - 2011-12-07 — The previous question was ordered pursuant to the rule. (consideration: CR H8235)
 - 2011-12-07 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings were postponed.
+- 2011-12-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.